bustle/mobiledoc-kit/README.md

 * `editor.serialize()` - serialize the current post for persistence.
 Returns Mobiledoc.
 * `editor.destroy()` - teardown the editor event listeners, free memory etc.
+* `editor.disableEditing()` - stop the user from being able to edit the current post with their cursor.
+Programmatic edits are still allowed.
+* `editor.enableEditing()` - allow the user to make direct edits directly to a post's text.

 ### Programmatic Post Editing